Zigbee: Communication models

-An application may consist of communicating objects which cooperate to carry out the desired tasks.
+An application may consist of communicating objects that cooperate to carry out the desired tasks.
 Tasks will typically be largely local to each device, such as the control of each household appliance.
-The focus of Zigbee is to distribute work among many different devices which reside within individual Zigbee nodes which in turn form a network.
+The focus of Zigbee is to distribute work among many different devices that reside within individual Zigbee nodes, which in turn form a network.

 The objects that form the network communicate using the facilities provided by APS, supervised by ZDO interfaces.
 Within a single device, up to 240 application objects can exist, numbered in the range 1–240.
-0 is reserved for the ZDO data interface and 255 for broadcast; the 241-254 range is not currently in use but may be in the future.
+0 is reserved for the ZDO data interface and 255 for broadcast; the 241–254 range is not in use but may be in the future.

 Two services are available for application objects to use (in Zigbee 1.0):